OpenSuSE Man Pages

 instead of the text-file default, variable-length record format.

-applied unless conversion (-a, -aa and/or -b, -bb) is requested
+plied unless conversion (-a, -aa and/or -b, -bb) is requested or

 -U [UNICODE_SUPPORT only] modify or disable UTF-8 handling.
 When